jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

  > Nothing but a De Broglie transform in the computer.

-[Louis de Broglie](https://en.wikipedia.org/wiki/Louis_de_Broglie) was a quantum physicist working on particle-wave duality, suggesting that the cloaking system might be thought to work by forcing photons to be treated like waves that can ripple around the ship instead of bouncing off them.
+{% wiki Louis_de_Broglie|Louis de Broglie|en %} was a quantum physicist working on particle-wave duality, suggesting that the cloaking system might be thought to work by forcing photons to be treated like waves that can ripple around the ship instead of bouncing off them.
 Not that such a thing would work, since sonar works by tracking sound waves, but it shows some of the thought and also lets me re-emphasize that we're all-in on quantum physics, X-ray diffusion, spectral analysis, and microscale chemistry, but keep ignoring genetics in this series...

 We also confirm my offhanded comment earlier that the comet is explicitly part of the solar system.

  > The whole orbit feeds in along Hohmann D toward an intercept with Romulus.

-Spock's note, here, replaces the "leisurely maneuver" described in the episode, referring to [Hohmann transfer orbits](https://en.wikipedia.org/wiki/Hohmann_transfer_orbit), the math explaining why it takes so much longer for our (real-world) probes to reach other planets than simple arithmetic comparing distance and velocity would otherwise suggest.
+Spock's note, here, replaces the "leisurely maneuver" described in the episode, referring to {% wiki Hohmann_transfer_orbit|Hohmann transfer orbits|en %}, the math explaining why it takes so much longer for our (real-world) probes to reach other planets than simple arithmetic comparing distance and velocity would otherwise suggest.

  > Miss Uhura...